apigee/apigee-go-gen/docs/transform/commands/resolve-refs.md

 > You may omit the `--input` or `--output` flags to read or write from stdin or stdout

+!!!
+Note
-> Only JSONRefs pointing to external documents are replaced.
+    Only JSONRefs pointing to external documents are replaced.
 If a JSONRef points back within the same document, it is left unchanged.